-In terms of welfare, we find that childcare subsidies do not lead to welfare gains under an utilitarian welfare criterion, taking into account transitions between steady states.
-In addition, we also find that such expansions are not supported by a majority of households, and that they lead to a substantial redistribution of welfare among groups.
+We find large asymmetries in terms of welfare.
+On the one hand, childcare subsidies lead to substantial gains for some households and for newborn households as a group, at the date when the childcare subsidy scheme is expanded.
+In addition, we find that there are subsidy schemes that are supported by a majority of individuals at birth.
+On the other hand, we find that childcare subsidies do not lead to welfare gains under an utilitarian welfare criterion, taking into account transitions between steady states.
 Key for these findings is the simple fact that childcare subsidies benefit relatively few households, and that costs (i.e. additional taxes) have to be paid by all.